codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 Loan writeback (also known as lending writeback) is the process of continuously updating an accounting software with information about a loan.
 It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank accounts.

-:::tip Bank feeds for loan writeback
+:::warning Bank feeds is required for loan writeback

 Loan writeback requires the lender to support the [bank feeds](/bank-feeds/overview) functionality so that the lender can record their own bank transactions associated with issuing the loan in their borrower's accounting software.